vbaderks/msf/src/default.ruleset.md

 C26486: Lifetime problem.
 -> Rationale: many false warnings.

+C26487: Don't return a pointer that may be invalid (lifetime.4).
+-> Rationale: many false warnings (VS 2019 16.0.0 Preview 1.1)

 C26489: Don't derence a pointer that may be invalid
 -> Rationale: many false warnings